ARM-software/arm-trusted-firmware/docs/sdei.rst

 original EL2 execution [13].
 Note that the SDEI interrupt remains active until the client handler completes, at which point EL3 does EOI [12].

-SDEI events can be explicitly dispatched in response to other asynchronous exceptions.
+Other than events bound to interrupts (as depicted in the sequence above, SDEI events can be explicitly dispatched in response to other exceptions, for example, upon receiving an *SError* or *Synchronous External Abort*.
 See `Explicit dispatch of events`_.

 The remainder of this document only discusses the design and implementation of SDEI dispatcher in TF-A, and assumes that the reader is familiar with the SDEI